About the Microtransat

 The Microtransat Challenge is a transatlantic race of fully autonomous sailing boats.
 The race aims to stimulate the development of autonomous sailing boats through friendly competition.

-A spin off competition, the World Robotic Sailing Championships (WRSC) was organised by INNOC (The Austrian Association for Innovative Computer Science) and took place in Austria in 2008, it has taken place annually every year since.
-This follows on with a similar format to the 2006 and 2007 warm up events, with a series of short distance races and sailing challenges.
+A spin off competition, the World Robotic Sailing Championships (WRSC) was created in 2008 and has taken place annually since then.
+This consists of a series of short races and other challenges for competing boats to undertake autonomously.
 Many teams who take part in the Microtransat (or who plan to) also attend the WRSC.
 Also attached to this event is the International Robotic Sailing Conference (IRSC), which allows researchers in the area a chance to meet up and discuss the scientific issues related to robotic sailing.